srid/horizon/README.md

 # horizon

 Horizon is the Stackato dashboard for reporting a) the state of the cloud and b) real-time operations statistics.
 The former presents data from the cloud controller's database, while the later does real-time processing of the log files just like [Heroku's pulse](http://lanyrd.com/2011/clojure-conj/shhfd/).

+## History

+Horizon was the first revision of a dashboard application, developed within ActiveState, for Stackato.
+Stackato uses a different implementation of dashboard now, and so Horizon is open sourced for anyone to use on top of their Stackato or Cloud Foundry (on which, Stackato is based upon) install.

 ## Quick start